open3dengineering/i3_Berlin/README.md

 i3_Berlin
 =========

-Revised and improved version of Prusa-i3 ( soon to come )
+Revised and improved version of Prusa-i3

+Printer is Commercially available at *[http://laydrop.com](http://laydrop.com)*